Re: COVID-19: Booking Sessions In-Person, Online or Phone

 What makes Christian counselling unique is the broad range of additional resources including prayer, scripture, and integrating spiritual practices that support therapy.

-My approach is informed by the Christian worldview.
-This does not mean I push my beliefs, nor do you have to share my beliefs to work with me.
-It means that I am trained in a number of evidence based approaches and speciality areas and strive to deliver them in warm, caring and nonjudgmental way that honours my worldview.
+While my approach is informed by the Christian worldview, this does not mean I push my beliefs, nor do you have to share my beliefs to work with me.

 I believe all people are worthy of love, respect, and good therapy regardless of circumstances or beliefs.